 Quality sleep is an absolutely essential part of a healthy lifestyle.

-And when it comes to your mental wellbeing, sleep really counts.
-It gives your brain a chance to process information, consolidate memories and, generally, rest and recover.
+When it comes to your mental wellbeing, sleep seriously counts.
+Sleep gives your brain a chance to process information, consolidate memories and, generally, rest and recover.
 That’s why you’ll generally feel brighter and more clear-headed after a full 7–9 hours of rest.

 Sleep also helps to regulate the balance of hormones that make you feel hungry (ghrelin) or full (leptin).
 After a bad night’s sleep, your level of ghrelin goes up, while your level of leptin goes down.
 This can make it harder to maintain a healthy weight.